Pomax/BezierInfo-2/docs/chapters/pointcurves/content.en-GB.md

 # Creating a curve from three points

-Given the preceding section on curve manipulation, we can also generate quadratic and cubic curves from any three points, although
+Given the preceding section, you might be wondering if we can use that knowledge to just "create" curves by placing some points and having the computer do the rest, to which the answer is: that's exactly what we can now do!

-For quadratic curves, things are pretty easy: technically we need a `t` value in order to compute the ratio function used in computing the ABC coordinates, but we can just as easily approximate one by treating the distance between the start and `B` point, and `B` and end point as a ratio, using
+For quadratic curves, things are pretty easy.
+Technically, we'll need a `t` value in order to compute the ratio function used in computing the ABC coordinates, but we can just as easily approximate one by treating the distance between the start and `B` point, and `B` and end point as a ratio, using

 \[
   \left \{ \begin{aligned}